 5.2 Scope:

 This standard specifies alternate PHY and necessary MAC amendments to IEEE std.
-802.22-2011 with the objective of broadband service extension to support data rates above 35 Mbps.
+802.22-2011 with the objective of extension to broadband and monitoring applications, which supports data rates above 35 Mbps.
 This standard also enhances consumer premise equipments (CPEs) to better fit different applications and enables communications among CPEs.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No